 - 1. Parents are asked to ring the school in the morning if their child is going to be absent for the day or for a period of time.
-Phone messages and emails are passed onto the relevant teacher. - 2.
-Parents must produce a written note explaining their absence on the child's return.
+Phone messages and emails are passed onto the relevant teacher.
+Phone messages taken by staff from a parent must fill out an Admin.
+Absent Form for the day but still requires a signed note from the parent. - 2.
+Otherwise parents must produce a written note explaining their absence on the child's return.
 Forms are available to fill in at the school if necessary. - 3.
 Contact is made with the parent if a child returns without a written explanation.
 Notification of absences is placed in the child's file and kept for a minimum of 7 years after the child leaves the school. - 4.
 Parents of children who are absent for more than 3 days without explanation will receive a phone call from the Head of School.
-In the event a child is regularly absent, an interview will be organised with the parents to determine how to assist the child to attend on a more regular basis or the child's development while away from school.

-Parents of school aged children are reminded of their legal obligation to ensure their child's attendance at school.
+In the event a child is regularly absent, an interview will be organised with the parents to determine how to assist the child to attend on a more regular basis or the child's development while away from school. - # Parents of school aged children are reminded of their legal obligation to ensure their child's attendance at school.